Winfield to Oyama Highway 97 Realignment, Canada

-The highway 97 realignment project between Winfield and Oyama along Wood Lake began in July 2011.
-Located in Lake Country District of British Columbia, Canada, the project includes construction of a new 9km long, four-lane highway between Oyama and Winfield.
+The Highway 97 realignment project between Winfield and Oyama along Wood Lake began in July 2011.
+Located in Lake Country District of British Columbia (BC), Canada, the project included construction of a new 9km-long, four-lane highway, which was opened in August 2013.

-The Winfield to Oyama portion of the highway 97 is a notoriously accident-prone section.
+The Winfield to Oyama portion of Highway 97 is a notoriously accident-prone section.
 It was therefore decided to realign the highway section in order to improve the safety and reduce travel times along the route.

-The realignment will also improve trade and tourism along the length of the section.
-The project is managed by the BC (British Columbia) Ministry of Transportation and infrastructure.
+The realignment improves trade and tourism along the length of the section.
+The project is managed by BC Ministry of Transportation and Infrastructure.

-It is estimated about 22,000 vehicles a day will use the realigned section of the highway, and during summer time the daily traffic can reach levels of more than 26,000 vehicles.
+It is estimated about 22,000 vehicles a day will use the realigned section of the highway, and daily traffic in warmer seasons can reach levels of more than 26,000 vehicles.

 Highway 97 project history